chiang mai sketchPosted: June 13, 2010

-I’ll be posting some short fiction sketches that capture something about the cultural mix that’s going on in Asia.
-To see all the fiction posts, go to “Categories” and click on the “fiction” link.
+I’ll be posting some sketches that capture a little of the cultural mix that’s going on in Asia.
+To see more, go to “On the Record” and click on the sketches links.

 “That summer I went back to Vietnam, that was a strange one.
 Speed and cocaine was everywhere, my kids were goin’ crazy and somebody with BB guns shot the eyes out of two cows in my pasture.
 I finally found my youngest son in a county-line motel room filled with dirty clothes and eight other run-away kids.
 He was 17 then, going out with girls 23 years old.
 I mean beautiful girls, the prettiest in the county.
 My oldest son was let out of jail early ’cause he was a ‘model prisoner.’
 Hell, how proud was that supposed to make me?

 “Then I started getting calls on the answering machine, ‘We’re going to kill your family.’
 ‘Your time’s up, hombre, say adios.’
 My wife, who’d just turned Pentecostal, had done said goodbye to me.
 Really she didn’t say anything––she was just gone.
 Even took the curtains and the lawn chairs.
 The youngest boy, the gigolo, he finally took a high school test and placed in the Top 5 percent in the country––the Top 5.
 He’s smart, but stubborn.
 Now he’s the youngest electrician in Junction, Colorado.
 Joined the Pentecostals.
 Goes regular.
 Got some credit cards.
 Sends me a little money sometimes, but he never writes.